 No. It doesn’t matter how long ago your child died.
 Some parents feel called to come after only a few weeks.
 Other parents come after as many as 20-30 years.
 The hole in our heart never goes away.
 We will always need spiritual nourishment to walk this journey as grieving parents.

 In many ways, this ministry is a support group.
 However, we call it a “ministry” because we are focused primarily on providing spiritual help.
 Other reasons we call it a ministry…

 It focuses on your spiritual needs, as opposed to the needs of a group.
 It requires no sharing of information or your story, unless you feel totally comfortable doing so with other parents.
 It is always acceptable to “pass,” and some parents participate by listening only.

-In focusing on the spiritual perspective in dealing with the death of your child, it seeks to help you to answer such questions as, “Where is God in all of this… Where is God in my life right now… How could God let this happen… Where do I turn now that God has abandoned me… Will I every see my child again… Where is my child right now..
-How can I ensure that any good comes from all of this horror…”
+In focusing on the spiritual perspective in dealing with the death of your child, it seeks to help you answer such questions as, “Where is God in all of this… Where is God in my life right now… How could God let this happen… Where do I turn now that God has abandoned me… Will I ever see my child again… Where is my child right now… How can I ensure that any good comes from this adversity?

-In addition, Catholic Clergy, Religious, and Spiritual Directors serve as Retreat Team Companions, both directly and indirectly.
-All Retreat Team Companions constantly keep us and our children in prayer.
-In addition, they serve on individual Retreat Teams in various capacities throughout the year.
+In addition, Catholic priests, deacons, religious, and spiritual directors serve on our retreat teams, both directly and indirectly.
+All retreat team members hold us and our children in prayer.
+In addition, they serve on individual retreat teams in various capacities throughout the year.

-The Clergy, Religious, and Spiritual Directors of this ministry freely admit that they cannot know or experience a parent’s pain.
-They can, however, tremendously assist in our search for some understanding of God’s presence in our experience; they can help us find ways to draw us closer to our absent children; and they can companion us on our journey.
+Many of the Spiritual Leaders and diocesan and parish personnel who work with us freely admit that they cannot know or experience a grieving parent’s pain.
+They can, however, tremendously assist in our search for some understanding of God’s presence in our experience; they can help us to find ways to draw us closer to our absent children; and they can companion us on our journey.